VPAT - MacOS App Accessibility Conformance Report

 The success criterion is not applicable.

-The headings and Labels on the app provide sufficient detail of the content they are describing.
+Headings and labels on the app mostly provide sufficient detail of the content they are describing.

 Exceptions include:

-• An insufficient label is announced for the 'Select' button on the Customize Background, Blank Storyboard, and Start from a Document screens
+• An insufficient label is announced for 'Select' button on the Story from Script, Blank Storyboard, and, Start from a Document.

-• An insufficient label announced for story videos checkbox on the Storyboard From Project Manager screen
+• An insufficient label provided to the 'More options' button on the Storyboard From Project Manager screen.

 2.4.7 Focus Visible (Level AA)

-All the elements present in the app have focus visibility.
-Exceptions include:
+Most of the elements present in the app have focus visibility.

-• The focus indicator is missing on the 'Show: All' dropdown on the Storyboard From Project Manager screen
+• The focus indicator is not available on the 'Show' dropdown using the keyboard on the Storyboard From Project Manager screen.

-• The focus indicator is missing from the 'X (Close)' button on the Storyboard From Project Manager screen
+• The focus indicator is not available on the 'X (Close)' and 'Slider' buttons using the keyboard on the Storyboard From Project Manager screen.

-• The focus indicator is not available on the draw elements like 'Erase all', 'Text Color', etc on the Draw on Screen screen
+• The focus indicator is not available on the elements like 'Erase All' using the keyboard on the Draw on Screen screen.

 Supports